4 Democratic women of colour slam Trump's 'xenophobic bigoted remarks'

 Published Tuesday, July 16, 2019 8:09AM EDT

-WASHINGTON -- Defiant in the face of widespread censure, U.S. President Donald Trump escalated his demand for four Democratic congresswomen of colour to leave the U.S. "right now," stoking the discord that helped send him to the White House and claiming "many people agree with me."
+WASHINGTON -- Defiant in the face of widespread censure, President Donald Trump insisted Tuesday that his tweets suggesting four Democratic congresswomen of colour return to their countries "were NOT Racist," and he appealed to fellow Republicans to "not show weakness" and to resist a House resolution condemning his words.

-The four lawmakers fired back, condemning what they called "xenophobic bigoted remarks" and renewing calls for Democrats to begin impeachment proceedings.
+"I don't have a Racist bone in my body!"
+Trump exclaimed on Twitter, a day after declaring that "many people agree" with his assessment of the four freshman lawmakers.

-Trump had called on the four to "go back" to their "broken and crime-infested" countries in tweets that have been widely denounced as racist .
-His remarks were directed at Reps.
+"Those Tweets were NOT Racist," Trump wrote Tuesday amid a continued backlash to his weekend tweets that progressive women "go back" to their "broken and crime-infested" countries.
+The tweets, which have been widely denounced as racist, were directed at Reps.
 Ilhan Omar of Minnesota, Alexandria Ocasio-Cortez of New York, Ayanna Pressley of Massachusetts and Rashida Tlaib of Michigan.

 All are American citizens, and three of the four were born in the U.S.

+Trump alleged again Tuesday that the women, who strongly oppose his policies and comments, in reality "hate our Country."

+The four lawmakers fired back late Monday, condemning what they called "xenophobic bigoted remarks" and renewing calls for Democrats to begin impeachment proceedings.

 The episode served notice that Trump is willing to again rely on incendiary rhetoric on issues of race and immigration to preserve his political base in the leadup to the 2020 election.
 He shrugged off the criticism.